shounak27/Dev27/README.md

 <h2 align="left">Hi 👋!
-My name is shounak and I'm a software devloper, from ....</h2>
+My name is shounak and I'm a software developer, from ....</h2>

 ###